-Students who want to take this course need to be admitted to the master program Criminal Justice.
+Students who want to take this course need to be admitted to the Criminal Justice master’s program

 Traditionally, the criminal justice systems of European countries have had their own specific and characteristic system of protection.
 At their core, these systems are sometimes related, but have further developed in a long and dynamic national process.
 However, national criminal justice systems are under ever growing influence and pressure from European and international developments.
 In order to ensure a secure EU area of freedom, security and justice, where Member States effectively cooperate in fighting crime and safeguard rights, various EU-legislation regarding minimum harmonization of criminal law and criminal procedural law in has come into force.
 Besides these developments at EU level, the European Convention of Human Rights (ECHR) also has a dominant influence on national criminal justice systems.
 Both through the application of the rights of the Convention on the national level, as well as through the jurisprudence of the European Court of Human Rights in Strasbourg.